The Best In PC Gaming Hardware

 One thing that Logitech are good at is producing good driver software, and the G500 is no exception.
 The only downside is that there is no installation CD with the mouse so you have to visit the website to download the latest version of the Setpoint driver software (just over 20Mb) but this is no great hardship.

 Once installed Setpoint is very easy to use and gives you full control over the mouse.
-It gives you the ability to setup the three dpi levels for the G500 from just 200dpi all the way up to 5,700dpi and the x and y-axis can have different levels.
-The polling rate can be configured (from 125Hz to 1000Hz) as well as mouse speed and cursor acceleration.
+It gives you the ability to set up the three dpi levels for the G500 from just 200dpi all the way up to 5,700dpi and the x and y-axis can have different levels.
+You can also configure the mouse speed, cursor acceleration and polling rate.

-Each of the button actions can be configured in the usual way, with standard Windows functions, mouse functions, keyboard keys or macros being available to choose from.
+Each of the button actions can be configured in the usual way and you can choose from standard Windows functions, mouse functions, keyboard keys or macros.
 The macro editor is very easy to use, allowing you to record your key strokes with ease.
 Configuring the buttons is important because some older games won’t recognise the mouse tilt or third side button, so you’ll need to reprogram the mouse to trigger the command you want.

 What’s the Logitech G500 Like In Use?